atharvas01452/Atharva_Kodag_Official/README.md

 - 📝 I regularly write articles on [https://www.ti.com/](https://www.ti.com/)

-- 💬 Ask me about **I am a third year student pursuing Electronic and Telecommunication Engineering Dnyanshree Institute of Engineering and Technology.
+- 💬 Ask me about **I am a Btech student pursuing Electronic and Telecommunication Engineering Dnyanshree Institute of Engineering and Technology.
 I am always ready to have new experiences, meet new people and learn new things. find the idea of ​​creating value for people and impacting the world through my work gratifying**

 - 📫 How to reach me **technologyak007@gmail.com**